 If you are by your truck, you can haul up large amounts of feed, as well as use a ladder to fill it each time.
 For those hiking in, you need to keep in mind how much you can pack and if you are able to load the feed by yourself.

-For those feeders that are too tall, you will be required to use some sort of step stool or even a ladder to reach the top ( or buy feeder which already has it ).
+For those feeders that are too tall, you will be required to use some step stool or even a ladder to reach the top ( or buy feeder which already has it ).
 It will be very cumbersome to pack food and a ladder each time you need to load the feeder.

 However, some feeders are designed to allow the person to stand on the ground to load, which is a desirable feature to many as well as having a larger hopper to space out how often you need to refill since it can hold so much more.

 Durability is another point to consider.
 A feeder is designed to be outdoors day and night for an extended amount of time.
 Keep in mind that not all manufacturers produce products that can last as long as a hunter expects a feeder to last.

-When investing in a deer feeder you will want to be aware of all the different elements that it will need to overcome in order to survive, such as the wind, rain, sun, and even snow.
+When investing in a deer feeder you will want to be aware of all the different elements that it will need to overcome to survive, such as the wind, rain, sun, and even snow.

-Another common factor is the durability a feeder must have in order to protect itself from the abuse that it will naturally encounter with animals.
+Another common factor is the durability that a feeder must have to protect itself from the abuse that it will naturally encounter with animals.
 This contact can include things such as rubbing, eating from it, bumping it, which may result to tipping it over especially if the animals are larger in structure.